 Cities of the future will leverage new technologies, infrastructure, design, and planning techniques to create an economically vital and dynamic community.
 While change can be incremental, currently transformative actions are needed in order to envision and implement a comprehensive and integrated plan for infrastructure modernization.

-We cordially invite you to join us for a program series dedicated to looking at how Michigan can create a more effective science-to-practice network around national urban infrastructure.
-We are looking to learn from other successful networks as we look to help further activate the urban water network.
-And, the national energy, manufacturing and transportation networks are the models that we hope to learn from.
+We held a program series dedicated to looking at how Michigan can create a more effective science-to-practice network around national urban infrastructure.
+Each workshop in this series included public presentations by leading experts the national energy, manufacturing and transportation networks, and working sessions with 30 Water Fellows.
+The purpose of each workshop was to learn from other successful networks as the inH2O collaborative team seeks to further activate the urban water network.

 March 24th Hosted by: Michigan State University